 Molecular Brain Mouse Brain Transcriptome

-and INCF Japan Node (NIU, ICBSCC, RIKEN CBS)
+and ex-INCF Japan Node (NIU, ICBSCC, RIKEN CBS)

 Teiichi Furuichi (Tokyo University of Science)